This post may contain affiliate links; see my disclosure for more information.

-EMAIL NEWSLETTER & FREE PRINTABLE TUTORIAL
+FREE PRINTABLE CHART & TUTORIAL

 Sign up for my newsletter below for in-depth tips, including a printable Step-By-Step Tutorial and Exposure Chart!

 Signing up for the Snap Happy Mom newsletter gives you weekly emails with awesome photography tips and resources.
-One of those resources is a step by step version of this blog post, including a handy exposure chart, which will automatically download when you confirm your subscription.
+One of those resources is a step-by-step version of this blog post, including a handy exposure chart, which will automatically download when you confirm your subscription.

 Subscribe here to get weekly emails and your Exposure Chart & Tutorial: